21prompts/holler/PROMPTS.md

 - Display humanized time of the message in the catch up view.
 - Add a "Stop" button to stop the playback.
 - Also play the message when the user clicks on the name or avatar in the participant list.

+## Prompt 17

+Let's review our stylesheet and ensure we have a consistent design across the app.
+We want to ensure the app looks good on mobile and desktop.
+Keep the light and dark themes and ensure the app is responsive.
+The login and register pages should also be responsive and have the same theme as the main app.